tdilauro/Simplified-wiki/Authentication.md

 account for a patron.
 I'm not sure what this does, but it looks like you need to set up the system ahead of time with whatever DRM providers you're using (e.g. Blio or Acoustik).

+## Bibliocommons

+Bibliocommons user accounts are nypl.org user accounts.
+I don't know if this is because BC is integrated with our database or because BC manages our user accounts.

+If you know the nypl.org username you can look up the user record using the BC API (the /users search).
+However this includes no useful information AFAICT.
+The BC user ID is not the same as the NYPL barcode.

 ## Innovative Patron API